COVID-19: Frequently Asked Questions

 - Encouraging everyone to practice good hand hygiene.

-We are looking for your cooperation in not overcrowding the elevators.
-All patients, support persons, and employees are required to wear a hospital-issued mask at all times while onsite.
+We are looking for your cooperation in avoiding overcrowding the elevators.
+All patients, visitors and employees are required to wear a hospital-issued mask at all times while onsite.

 Parking and Transportation

 Yes.
 Our valet team has implemented the following safety measures:

 - All staff undergo a daily health screening for symptoms and attest to wellness.

 For information on parking at one of our other 20+ locations, please visit masseyeandear.org/locations.